Thinking About Addiction Recovery

 Opioid abuse also leads to reduced appetite.
 Opioids are powerful pain medications including oxycodone, hydrocodone, hydromorphone, meperidine, fentanyl and methadone.
 The user first experiences a feeling of ecstasy, followed by a feeling of deep relaxation and sleepiness.

-Nutrition as Part of Substance Abuse Treatment and Recovery
+Nutrition as Part of Substance Abuse Treatment & Recovery

 Clients who enter a residential treatment program for substance abuse start their recovery process on a schedule that includes getting enough sleep and opportunities for physical activity.
 It also includes nutritious, well-balanced meals.